pyroib/WordPress-Theme-BlueWaterStudy/README.md

 ## License

-Copyright (C) 2018-2019 Ian Blott <git_connect@blott.com.au> - All Rights Reserved
+Copyright (C) 2018-2019 bluewater Study - All Rights Reserved

-This project can not be copied and/or distributed without the express permission of Ian Blott
+This theme was created for bluewater when converting their website into WordPress by E-Web Marketing.

 Unauthorized copying of this file, via any medium is strictly prohibited